andre-lsilva/vue2-and-svelte-mini-projects/README.md

-# Repo with mini projects inside
+# Repo with some mini projects

 ## Simple counter Apps